nhsx/open-cyber/index.md

 ## Summary of DSPT Compliance (2020/2021 edition)

 Summary statistics from the DSPT 2020/21 toolkit are shown.
-Latest status was downloaded on the 10th October 2021.
+The latest status information was downloaded on the 10th October 2021.

 Note on method: organisations open 31st March 2021 are considered.
 However, if the organisation does not have a 20/21 DSPT status, it has been allowed to inherit one from its 21/22 successor organisation (if the successor submitted a 2020/21 return.)